 Have you ever had bell pepper ice cream before?
 No?
 Me neither.
 Tasting it, you can definitely detect the bell peppers inside, but it was refreshingly creamy.
-And while the experience wasn’t like eating a salad dressing, it surprisingly went well with the vegetable slices.
+And it went surprisingly well with the vegetable slices.

 This is the pistacchio ice cream.

-It looks so tainted with the orange peperoni bits … boo!
+A little bit tainted with the orange peperoni bits.
 Nevertheless, I quite like at how light it tastes like, and that it was slightly gritty with the little bits of pistacchio inside.
-Just beautiful!

 And then this is Cart’s half eaten Gorgonzola ice cream.

-HOLY TOOT!
-It’s green tea!
-When I saw it at the counter, I completely hyperventilated.
+Green tea!
 I’m crazy about Matcha ice cream and it was love at first taste for me when I first tried it at a Japanese dessert shop.
-And this was the first time that I’ve EVER seen Matcha green tea gelato for sale.
-I’ve almost given up hope about it existing in Rome.
+And this was the first time that I’ve ever seen Matcha green tea gelato in Rome.

 Il Gelato di Claudio Torcè